MMblokl/RL_actorcritic_pytorch/README.md

-# Assignment 2: REINFORCE and basic Actor-Critic Methods
+# Assignment 3: Advanced Actor Critic - PPO and/or SAC

 Four python scripts are delivered for the assignment, which consist of the following:
 1. Nnmodule.py